glowacki-dev/ruby-kaigi-notes/day-3/README.md

 # Day 3:

-## Benoit Daloze - Parallel and Thread-Safe Ruby at High-Speed with TruffleRuby (Keynote)
+## Benoit Daloze - "Parallel and Thread-Safe Ruby at High-Speed with TruffleRuby" (Keynote)

 ### Notes